juanluiscr27/Flyme-WebApp/README.md

 git add .
 ```

-If we want to see the status of the files that have been modified or waiting to be committed we can run
+If we want to see the status of the files that have been modified on the current branch or waiting to be committed
+we can run.
 ```shell
 git status
 ```